surecart/wp-bulgaria-dual-pricing/README.md

 1. Create or edit your SureCart products as usual
 2. Set prices in BGN
-3. The plugin will automatically display the EUR equivalent on the frontend
+3. The plugin will automatically display the both BGN and EUR in product list pages and single product pages.

 ## Support